 How Is Oktoberfest Celebrated?

-Next, on the first Sunday of Oktoberfest, you’ll notice a lot of people—I’m talking like, 8,000 people—in traditional Bavarian clothing, waving flags and playing traditional music (polka, yodeling, the like).
+Next, on the first Sunday of Oktoberfest, you’ll (usually) notice a lot of people—I’m talking like, 8,000 people—in traditional Bavarian clothing, waving flags and playing traditional music (polka, yodeling, the like).
 That’s because a bunch of notable Bavarians and excited denizens put on one of the largest parades in the world, all to honor the wedding of Crown Prince Ludwig and Therese with the Long Name.
 Finally, Oktoberfest is one giant festival.
 There are rides, a Ferris wheel, game booths, and food stalls—just like your local carnival, only a million times bigger.

-Oktoberfest Party Decorations, $11.99 on Amazon
+Oktoberfest Party Decorations, $11.99 from Amazon

 Add festival flair to your Oktoberfest at home.